otherland/christianity/content/top-bible-books-for-strengthening-faith-during-struggles-1721678059.md

 Category: The Bible/Bible Study
 Slug: top-bible-books-for-strengthening-faith-during-struggles
 Tags: bible books for encouragement, books of the bible about trusting god, bible books to read to get closer to god, best book of the bible to read during hard times, best book in the bible for encouragement, best book of the bible for encouragement, books of the bible to read when struggling, what book in the bible should i read for guidance, the bible, bible study
+Description: When youre going through difficult times and need guidance the book of Psalms is an excellent choice Psalms is filled with passages that express a range of emotions from despair to praise and offer comfort and hope Reading Psalms can help you connect with God on a deeper level and
 ---

 ## Which book in the Bible should I read for guidance during hard times?

 When you're going through difficult times and need guidance, the book of Psalms is an excellent choice.
 Psalms is filled with passages that express a range of emotions, from despair to praise, and offer comfort and hope.
 Reading Psalms can help you connect with God on a deeper level and find solace in His promises.